marwanwaleedd/marwanwaleedd/README.md

 - 👋 Hi, I’m @marwanwaleedd
 - 👀 I’m interested in Gaming, Formula 1 and Music
-- 🌱 I’m currently learning Programming
+- 🌱 I’m currently learning Data Analysis
 - 📫 You can reach me @ marwanwaleedtrx@gmail.com or via LinkedIn @ https://www.linkedin.com/in/marwan-waleed-61124a206/

 <!---